Lostepic/rclone-zip-backup/README.md

 ```

 Notes:

-- The nice command adjusts the priority of the process, making it less likely to interfere with more critical processes like those running your website.
+- The nice command can be used to lower the priority of a process, making it yield CPU time to other processes more readily.
+This doesn't limit CPU usage to a specific percentage but can reduce the overall impact on system performance, ```-n 19``` sets the niceness level to 19, which is the lowest priority.
-- cpulimit does not limit the process to specific cores but limits its CPU usage to a percentage of the total available CPU power.
-If you have a specific requirement to use exactly two cores, you might need a more complex setup involving taskset and a detailed analysis of your server's load and capabilities.
-- The -mx=3 option for 7z sets the compression level to a balance between speed and compression efficiency.
-You can adjust this based on your needs.
 - Remember to test this script manually to ensure it works as expected, especially to confirm that it doesn't unduly impact your production environment.

 This setup should do regular backups of the directory set with minimal impact on your server's performance and network bandwidth.